unbit/uwsgi-docs/SSI.rst

    http-socket = :9090
    route = ^/(.*) ssi:/var/www/$1.shtml

-the routing action does not need DOCUMENT_ROOT or PATH_INFO
+.. warning:: As with all of the routing actions, no check on file paths is made to allow a higher level of customization.
+If you pass untrusted paths to the SSI action, you should sanitize them (you can use routing again, checking for the presence of .. or other dangerous symbols).

-Pay attention: as all of the routing actions, no check on file paths is made to allow higher customizations.
-If you pass untrusted paths to the ssi action, you should sanitize them (you can use routing again, checking for the presence of .. or other dangerous symbols)
+And with the above admonition in mind, when used as a routing action, ``DOCUMENT_ROOT`` or ``PATH_INFO`` are not required, as the parameter passed contains the full filesystem path.

 Supported SSI commands
 **********************

-This is the list of supported commands (and their args).
-If a command is not part of the standard (read: uWSGI specific) it will be reported
+This is the list of supported commands (and their arguments).
+If a command is not part of the SSI standard (that is, it's uWSGI specific) it will be reported.

 echo
 ^^^^

-args = ``var``
+Arguments: ``var``

-print the content of the specified request variable
+Print the content of the specified request variable.

 printenv
 ^^^^^^^^

-print the list of all of the request variables
+Print a list of all request variables.

 include
 ^^^^^^^

-args = ``file``
+Arguments: ``file``

-include the specified file (relative to the current directory)
+Include the specified file (relative to the current directory).

 cache
 ^^^^^

-uWSGI specific/non standard
+.. note:: This is uWSGI specific/non-standard.

-args = ``key`` ``name``
+Arguments: ``key`` ``name``

-print the value of the specified cache key in the specified cache name
+Print the value of the specified cache key in the named cache.

 Status
 ******

-The plugin is fully thread safe and very fast.
+* The plugin is fully thread safe and very fast.

-Very few commands are available, more will be added soon.
+* Very few commands are available, more will be added soon.